VladChat/luggage-scale/blog_src/content/posts/2025/10/elon-musk-is-leading-a-pressure-campaign-to-make-netflix-un-woke-reusable-luggag.md

 - Souvenir buffer: Leave 2–3 lb of headroom outbound if you tend to bring home gifts or local goods.
 - “Scale once, sail once”: Weigh after your final pack, not mid-process.
 The last reading is the one that matters.

-For a broader overview of recommended models and use cases, explore our guide to the season’s top picks: <a href="https://luggage-scale.com/blog/best-luggage-scales">best luggage scales</a>.
+For a broader overview of recommended models and use cases, explore our guide to the season’s top picks: best luggage scales.

 ## Sustainability, Simplicity, and the No-Battery Ethos